Party like a rock star in Tacoma

 Enjoy Tacoma's upscale downtown, but don’t leave without finding the places that show Tacoma’s rebel roots.

 Vinyl isn’t just for your pants.
 6th Ave is a metal fan’s haven with some of the best vinyl stores in the region.
-Browse Hi-Voltage Records and House of Records and you are likely to find an original Black Sabbath album, with the one-and-only Ozzy, or some prime Iron Maiden.
+Browse Hi-Voltage Records and Turntable Treasures and we'd be shocked (Hi-Voltage pun unintended) if you didn't find a record from the band you're here to see.

-Before heading to the Tacoma Dome for a show, grab some food along Tacoma’s up-and-coming 6th Ave with dinner at The Red Hot.
-Featured on Diners, Drive-in and Dives, they serve a local beers and specialty hot dogs you can’t find anywhere else.
+Before heading to the Tacoma Dome for a show, grab some food along Tacoma’s up-and-coming 6th Ave with dinner at The Red Hot or Dirty Oscar's Annex.
+Featured on Diners, Drive-in and Dives, THe Red Hot serve a local beers and specialty hot dogs you can’t find anywhere else, and Dirty Oscar's moonshine cocktails are party fuel extraordinare.

 Concert at the Tacoma Dome – show time!